desu-p/PDX_Mods_Extractor/README.md

 3. Enjoy your perfectly organized mod list.

-Note: Currently, script working only with PowerShell, I working on Bash version Note 2: If you're thinking that there's can be viruses, you can check this.ps1 file with Notepad
+Note: If you're thinking that there's can be viruses, you can check this .ps1/.sh file with Notepad